IronFX group includes 4 related companies.

 Be aware, UK company has some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

-At the same time, BM company accepts European traders, so one can open a trading account there.
+At the same time, BM company accepts European and Australian traders, so one can open a trading account there.

 IronFX accepts clients from all over the world, excluding USA, Cuba, Sudan, Syria, North Korea and some other OFAC sanctioned countries.